JohnTerragnoli/ECE281_Lab5/README.md

 ACCLd - LOW

-2. The current state is Decode LoAddr and the IR contains “OUT.”
-What are the control signals are asserted, and what will the next state be?
+*2. The current state is Decode LoAddr and the IR contains “OUT.”
+What are the control signals are asserted, and* what will the next state be?

+Control signals asserted: MarLoLd, PCLd, r_w (write), memSel_l(active low), and alesszero_int.
+Next state = Direct IO Execute

-3. What are the three status signals sent from the PRISM datapath to the PRISM controller?
+*3. What are the three status signals sent from the PRISM datapath to the PRISM controller?*

+IR, aeqzero_int, and alesszero_int.

-4. Why is it important that ACCLd signal be active during the execute state for the ADDI instruction?
+*4. Why is it important that ACCLd signal be active during the execute state for the ADDI instruction?*

+So that the accumulator can actually be altered.
+If the accumulator cannot be altered, then the ADDI command cannot add a value into the accumulator.

-5. What changes are necessary to the PRISM datapath to add another instruction (SUBI, which would subtract an immediate value from the accumulator) to the instruction set?
+*5. What changes are necessary to the PRISM datapath to add another instruction (SUBI, which would subtract an immediate value from the accumulator) to the instruction set?*

+The ALU would have to be altered first to contain a SUBI command.
+This would actually be pretty easy.
+Just take the two's compliment of whatever is coming off of the data bus and make it the 8th command on the multiplexer on the ALU, since there are only seven commands there anyway.
+Then opSel, and what controls it would have to be changed to be able to choose the SUBI command when desired.

 #**Documentation**

+NONE